studyhall-project/studyhall/decisions/_template.md

 ## Problem Context

-Describe the issue that we're seeing what is motivating this decision or change?
+Describe the issue that we're seeing what is motivating this decision or change.

 ## Decision Made